Blood & Plunder

-Blood & Plunder is a miniature wargame designed by Michael Tuñezm, and first published in 2016 by Firelock Games.
+Blood & Plunder is a miniature wargame designed by Michael Tuñez, and first published in 2016 by Firelock Games.
 Two players control sides in a historical conflict set during the Golden Age of Piracy, fighting to eliminate their opponent's commander or side's morale through tactical movement of units through a miniature terrain.

 Publishing history

 Following a successful Kickstarter which raised $215,594, Blood & Plunder was first published by Firelock Games in December 2016.
 Pirate historian Benerson Little was consulted about the game in order to ensure its historical accuracy.
 Following this, Firelock Games released the expansions Blood & Plunder: No Peace Beyond the Line in 2018, and Blood & Plunder: Fire on the Frontier in early 2022.

 Firelock Games launched the Kickstarter for Blood & Plunder: Raise the Black in October 2020, but release was delayed due to late 2022 the COVID-19 pandemic.'
 Blood & Plunder: Raise the Black is a starter kit recreating the final battle between Blackbeard and Robert Maynard, and featuring miniatures at the 28mm scale.'